SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/07-Lists-And-Keys.md

 Keys serve as a hint to React but they do not get passed to your components.

-Do not use indexes for keys if the order of components may change!
+Do not use indexes for keys if the order of the components may change!

 Just work with IDs as we have already mentioned.